kertox662/jamhacks6-workshop-reference/intro-python/README.md

 ### Functions

 As I have been slowly hinting at throughout, we have already seen one aspect of functions: using them.
 We've seen `print`, `input` and several others.
 The idea behind a function is to group a piece of code together and be able to use it by specifying the function's name.
 This is known as "calling" the function.
-We do this in code by writing out the function's name, followed by parantheses, like `print()`.
+We do this in code by writing out the function's name, followed by parentheses, like `print()`.
 A powerful aspect of functions is that you can give them information to work with.
 This information is called the "arguments" to the function.
-For print, we have put what we want to display in the paratheses.
+For print, we have put what we want to display in the parentheses.
 For example, we can do `print("Hello World!")`.
 When you want to pass more than one argument, you separate them with commas:

 ```python
 n = 5